fbpx

 Valentine’s Day

-In Japan, Valentine’s Day is celebrated on February 14th, like in many other countries.
-However, it focuses on women giving gifts to men.
+Valentine’s Day is celebrated in Japan on February 14th, like in many other countries.
+However, it’s celebrated a bit differently than in Western countries.

 Most Valentine’s traditions focus on romantic partners or interests in the Western world.
 But in Japan, women will give gifts to all of the important men in their lives, including fathers, brothers, and friends.